Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 Using gas cooking appliances as an indoor gas heater is also dangerous.

-Can You Use a Outdoor Gas Heater Inside?
+Can You Use a Gas Patio Heater Inside?

-An outdoor gas heater designed for an outdoor space can produce poisonous Carbon Monoxide – CO – as part of its combustion gases.
+A gas patio heater designed for an outdoor space can produce poisonous Carbon Monoxide – CO – as part of its combustion gases.

 You can use an LPG heater inside only if the heater is originally designed as an indoor gas heater.